MacVenture: Features

-The game interface is laid out in a novel "desktop" style in which objects are taken from the environment and added to the player's possessions by dragging and dropping them into the "inventory," and in which there are standard menu commands such as "Save as...".
-Multiple objects can be selected and used at the same time by shift-clicking, and there is even a "Clean up" command which sorts out the inventory in the same way as in the Finder (unlike the Finder, there is also a "Mess up" command).
-Much as with any non-game application, the various game windows can be rearranged according to taste and the font of the text window changed as well.
+The game interface is laid out in a novel "desktop" style where objects are taken from the environment and added to the player's possessions by dragging and dropping them into the "inventory".
+There are also standard menu commands like "Save as...".
+Multiple objects can be selected and used at the same time by shift-clicking, and there is even a "Clean up" command which sorts out the inventory in the same way as the Finder (unlike the Finder, there is also a "Mess up" command).
+Much like any non-game application, the various game windows can be rearranged according to taste and the font of the text window can be changed as well.
 The MacVenture games use the Macintosh's built in widget toolkit for the user interface which adds to the feeling of the game as a regular application.

 Unlike Sierra or LucasArts' classic adventure games, MacVentures are played in first-person perspective.
 The player's current view is displayed in a graphic window accompanied by a symbolic birds-eye view of exits in a side window.
 The name of the current location is displayed as the title of the graphic window.
-A characteristic feature is the "self" window which provides a reference to the player himself for putting on clothes and the like.
+A characteristic feature is the "self" window which provides a reference to the player himself.

 The point-and-click approach means that no text commands are used except for occasional speech entered in a dialog box.
 Events taking place in the graphic window, as well as the result of the "examine" command (similar to "look" in other adventure games) are explained in a text window which also acts as a log of recent gameplay.